chickazama/myna/README.md

 # Myna

-A Starling API client, written in Go.
+An API client for Starling Bank, written in Go.

 Not ready for production, releases are for test purposes.
 Description coming soon...